 There is most probably nothing causing people from Dayton to be more like the average resident of the U.S.; but rather what is happening is that averages are regressing to the mean.

-Considering an abstract noun to be a term referring to an abstract object, when the meaning of the noun can be accounted for more mundanely without assuming the object exists.
+Considering a word to be referring to an object, when the meaning of the word can be accounted for more mundanely without assuming the object exists.

 I succumbed to nostalgia, so there is an object called “nostalgia” that I succumbed to.